the transition to digital journalism

 Twitter's growth appeared to slow in late 2009, according to some studies, and a relatively small percentage of Twitter users actively post (see the studies cited in the Readings and Resources section below).

-Eighteen percent of adult American Internet users were Twitter users as of May 2013, according to a Pew Internet & American Life survey.
+In May 2013, 18 percent of adult American Internet users were Twitter users, according to a Pew Internet & American Life survey.
 That's up from 15 percent in February 2012, 13 percent in May 2011 and 8 percent in November 2010.

 People using Twitter to Report News Events